RuPaul's Drag Race US: Here's when season 14 begins, who is in the cast and who will be guest judge

 When does season 14 of Drag Race US start?

-The new season will be aired exclusively on Netflix for UK viewers, with the streaming platform being the place to catch RuPaul’s Drag Race since 2009.
+The new season will be aired exclusively on WOW Presents+ for UK viewers.

+WOW Presents Plus also hosts other Drag Race shows such as Werq The World and UNHhhh with Trixie and Katya, alongside hundreds of other World of Wonder originals, documentaries, specials, and LGBTQ+ programming.

+Looking to subscribe to the service?
+Similar to Netflix, users are able to sign up monthly (£5.50 per month) or annually (£53 for year).

-As revealed via a VH1 trailer, the two-part Drag Race premiere will kick off on January 7 and 8 next year, with show episode’s being able to stream on Netflix at 8:01am.
+As revealed via a VH1 trailer, the two-part Drag Race premiere will kick off on January 7.

 Drag Race Season 14: Meet the Queens